Few hours before your IELTS test – just chill

 - Think about those things which you know well.
 A positive approach towards your test can do wonders.

 - Plan for every minute detail such as clothes you have to wear tomorrow, arrange your passport, pencils, erasers etc., print your admit letter.
-If you are under 18 years then make sure you’re your consent form is filled properly and signed by your parents.
+If you are under 18 years then make sure your consent form is filled properly and signed by your parents.

 - Make sure that your offer letter has your correct name.
 If the name is typed wrong, then get it rectified with the instructors else your wrong name will come on TRF.